shakkathir/AWSArch/GameStop.md

 # [The Real Force Driving the GameStop Revolution - WSJ](https://www.wsj.com/articles/the-real-force-driving-the-gamestop-amc-blackberry-revolution-11611965586?mod=itp_wsj&ru=yahoo)

-# Summary
-* This movement is the culmination of nearly five decades of the democratization of markets investors should regard it as the latest phase in a long evolution—and unlikely to disrupt markets overall.
-Still, this is a remarkable moment.
-It’s also the culmination of 45 years of relentless decline in the cost of investing that kicked off when the late Vanguard founder launched the first index mutual fund in 1975.
-Stock funds used to carry commissions of up to 8% and annual expenses as high as 2%; now you can buy index funds at zero commission and with expenses under 0.05% annually.
-Decades ago, small investors might pay as much as 5% to trade a stock.

-* Nowadays, your stockbroker is in your pocket, as apps on your phone let you trade stocks at zero commissions, anytime you want.

-* This market moment, with its surge in technology-fueled social speculation, is an echo of 1999 and early 2000

-___
 # Big Picture View.
 * __$42 trillion__ ocean of the U.S. stock market.